flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 The FRED-MD dataset is updated on a monthly basis.
 The monthly releases are referred to as *vintages*.
 Different vintages can include different time series, as indicators are occasionally added and removed from the dataset.

-To make sure that the same time series are used for training, validating and testing the ML pipeline, we define a function for determining which indicators have complete time series in all dataset releases between two dates.
+To ensure consistent data across training, validation, and testing, we define a function that identifies which indicators have complete time series across all consecutive vintages in our analysis period.

 .. code:: python